biojs/biojs.github.io/_posts/2019-01-12-continuous-deployment-using-ansible-and-travis-ci.md

 We needed a way to take away secret management and operations from developers.
 As a developer I would like to focus on the code.
 How that code gets into production is the responsibility of another role (devops or operations), albeit often fulfilled by the same person in smaller operations.

-The goal was to update our ansible scripts to gather all information necessary from some form of configuration so that the script don't need to be touched if the server or the password changes.
+The goal was to update our ansible scripts to gather all information necessary from some form of configuration so that the scripts don't need to be touched if the server or the password changes.

 Additionally, I wanted a staging/development environment that would allow the running of new features on a production-like platform before actually going live.
 In larger operations it is common to find multiple environments where code is running.
 In addition to the developers local development environment there is usually a remote development platform that is running all the latest changes that have made it through code review.
 There is also a staging or release candidate environment that is as close to the live system as possible and is used by QA for their acceptance tests.
 And then finally there is the live, production system.

-For BioJS a full 3-4 tier system seemed over the top, so I opted to just got for a simple dev/staging environment to compliment the existing production deployment.
+For BioJS a full 3-4 tier system seemed over the top, so I opted to just go for a simple dev/staging environment to compliment the existing production deployment.

 ## Setting up the development system